ldamon/lydia-blog/content/blog/secondpost.md

 A little cliché but I still want to say it: I feel like I keep saying goodbye to versions of myself.
 Having my daughter.
 Leaving the Bay Area.
 Quitting various career switching dreams or side hustles.
 Moving to a smaller city.
 I now live across the country in a new (if familiar) place.

 As neutral as I could be on my tech career, this job at Netlify was one of the last threads still running through my pre-pregnant self into the current day.
 I would not say my job was my ultimate purpose, but I am proud of the work I did there!
 I founded and stayed on the Growth team for my almost-3 years at the company.
-I loved the people I worked with (and using parentheses in written communication).
+I loved the people I worked with.
+(And using parentheses in written communication.)

 But I guess in the words of Natasha Bedingfield, the rest is still unwritten.
 Stay tuned!